Quantum-Accelerators/quacc/docs/src/install/fireworks.md

 ### Database Initialization

-To check that everything is working right with FireWorks, run lpad reset if you haven’t run it before to ensure there is a connection to the database.
+To check that everything is working right with FireWorks, run `lpad reset` to ensure there is a connection to the database.
+Note that this will clear your FireWorks launchpad, so only use this command if you are new to FireWorks.